Know a child with a disgust or fear of snakes?

 How about a fearful toddler?
 Or baby?

-People aren’t born with a fear of snakes.
+People aren’t born with such responses.
 We know that from experiments on infants.
 If you show snakes to 7-month old babies, they don’t act frightened at all.

 How—and when—do these fears first appear?